 When you work in information technology (IT), most positions require the same fundamental, technical understanding of the computer systems that are generally used in organizations, regardless of industry.
-Each role differs in its area of specialization and the type of soft skills required to undertake day-to-day duties.
+Each role differs in its area of specialization and the type of soft skills required undertake day-to-day duties.

 First, a quick summary of the three careers we will be looking at.
 A Network Systems Administrator designs and implements an organization’s computer network.
 The Computer Network Support Technician will ensure that this system is running smoothly and answer any technical questions other IT staff have.
 A Computer User Support Technician is the front-facing staff member, working with non-IT employees to support their use of the organization’s computers and network.

-Not only that, but the majority of positions do not require four-year university degrees.
+Not only does that, but the majority of positions not require four-year university degrees.
 For people in their 20’s and 30’s who are looking to switch careers, have lost jobs due to a changing jobs market, or are just coming into the jobs market because of a change of lifestyle situation, IT is a great industry to consider.

 Here are a few questions you can ask yourself to determine which role would suit you best.